 Federal Student Loan Lifetime Limits

-• Your year in school
+• Year in school

-• Your dependency status
+• Dependency status

 Independent students, who the U.S. Department of Education considers to be on their own financially, can borrow more than dependent students who can typically get help from their parents.

-Graduate and professional student annual limit N/A (all graduate and professional degree students are considered independent) $20,500 — none can be subsidized
+| Graduate and professional student annual limit | N/A (all graduate and professional degree students are considered independent) | $20,500 — none can be subsidized |

-Lifetime limit $31,000 — no more than $23,000 can be subsidized $57,000 for undergraduates — no more than $23,000 can be subsidized
+| Lifetime limit | $31,000 — no more than $23,000 can be subsidized | $57,000 for undergraduates — no more than $23,000 can be subsidized

 *Except students whose parents are unable to obtain PLUS Loans.

-**And dependent undergraduate students whose parents are unable to obtain PLUS Loans.
+**Also includes dependent undergraduate students whose parents are unable to obtain PLUS Loans.

 Private Student Loan Lifetime Limits

-If you choose to borrow private student loans, know that the annual and lifetime limit may vary by lender.
+If you choose to borrow private student loans, the annual and lifetime limit may vary by lender.
 That said, the annual limits typically cannot exceed the cost of attendance at your school, less any financial aid you have already received.

 As for lifetime limits, it may depend on whether you’re an undergraduate student or a graduate student.
 Some private lenders may offer higher limits if you’re doing an MBA or going to law or medical school, for example.

 Some lenders have just one limit for all loans.
-But in some cases, you may even see two-lifetime limits: one for loans through the private lender and one for total federal and private loans.
+But in some cases, you may even see two lifetime limits: one for loans through the private lender and one for total federal and private loans.

-So, if you’re considering borrowing from a private lender, ask about their loan limits before applying to make sure you get the funding you need.
+If you’re considering borrowing from a private lender, ask about their loan limits before applying to make sure you get the funding you need.

 What to Do If You’ve Hit the Maximum Federal Student Loan Amount